Createdd/Writing/2020/articles/plottingDynamic.md

-# Dynamic subplot layout with seaborn
+# Dynamic subplot layout in Seaborn

 ![](http://g.recordit.co/Fr2UrCF9zx.gif)

 Seaborn is one of the most used visualization libraries and I enjoy working with it.
 In my latest projects I wanted to visualize multiple subplots in a dynamic way.
 To my surprise I didn't find a straight forward solution anywhere online, so I want to share my way of doing it.
+It can be quite useful in any data analysis endeavor.

 ## Table of Contents